Arthur Bulley: Personal life

 He married Harriet Agnes Whishaw in 1890.
 They were both committed teetotallers and politically active.
-They had two children together, Agnes Lois Bulley (1901–1995) and Alfred Wishaw Bulley (born 1905).
+They had two children together, Agnes Lois Bulley (1901–1995) and Alfred Whishaw Bulley (born 1905).
 Bulley's sisters included Amy Bulley and Ella Sophia Armitage, who unusually had a university education.

 Career

 After leaving school he joined his family's cotton trading business, often travelling overseas where he developed an interest in uncommon plants.
 Bulley purchased 60 acres of land near Ness in Cheshire in 1898, in which he built a house and a plant nursery, opening parts of the garden for free to villagers.
 Bulley commissioned plant collectors and botanists such as George Forrest, Augustine Henry, and Frank Kingdon-Ward to obtain plants from countries including South America, China, and Africa to place in his gardens.
 In 1903 Bulley opened a nursery, Bees Nursery (later Bees Ltd), at Ness where he sold plants grown from seeds originating in Europe and Asia.